WHAT IS A SCHOOL GOVERNOR?

 If you’re interested in becoming a governor, you can talk to the current chair of governors.
 When there’s a vacancy for a parent governor all parents will be informed, and you’ll have a chance to stand for election.

 Before you put yourself forward, talk to your employer.
-Many employers recognise the role of school governor as useful work experience and may offer paid leave for governor duties.
+Many employers recognise the role of the school governor as useful work experience and may offer paid leave for governor duties.

 INSTRUMENT OF GOVERNMENT - click on this link